Hsu Hsin-ying

-Hsu Hsin-ying (徐欣瑩 (Xú Xīnyíng); born 23 April 1972) is a Taiwanese politician.
+Hsu Hsin-ying (徐欣瑩 (Xú Xīnyíng); born 23 April 1972) is a Taiwanese politician and civil engineer.
 Prior to joining the Kuomintang (KMT) in 2009, Hsu was an independent.
 She left the KMT to found the Minkuotang (MKT) in 2015.
 In 2019, the MKT was absorbed by the Congress Party Alliance.
+Hsu rejoined the Kuomintang in 2022, and was reelected in the 2024 legislative election.

-Education and early career
+Early life, education, and career

-Hsu graduated from Taipei Municipal Zhongshan Girls High School, where she played basketball, softball and athletics.
-She attended National Cheng Kung University to study engineering.
-Hsu then obtained a masters and doctorate in the field from National Chiao Tung University and began work as a researcher for the Ministry of the Interior.
+Hsu is of Hakka descent.
+She graduated from Taipei Municipal Zhongshan Girls High School, where she played basketball, softball and athletics.

+After high school, Hsu graduated from National Cheng Kung University with a bachelor's degree in engineering.
+She then earned a master's degree in 1997 and her Ph.D. in civil engineering from National Chiao Tung University in 2007.
+Her doctoral dissertation was titled, "Improving global gravity anomaly models and shallow sea gravity anomalies using multi-satellite altimetry data" (Chinese: 利用多衛星測高資料改善全球重力異常模型以及淺海區重力異常).

+After receiving her doctorate, Hsu began working as a researcher for the Ministry of the Interior.
 She then moved to the private sector, joining the Da Shi Dai Surveying and Construction Consulting Company.
 She also taught at Minghsin University of Science and Technology.

 Political career

 Political beginnings

 Hsu first ran for office in 2005, for a position on the Hsinchu County Council, for which she was defeated.
 She organized a bid for the Legislative Yuan in 2008, resulting in the same outcome.
 After joining the Kuomintang in 2009, she won and served on the county council, before winning a Legislative Yuan seat in the 2012 elections as a member of the Kuomintang.
 In that election, Hsu won 171,466 votes, the most of any one candidate that year.
 Hsu was reelected to the KMT's Central Standing Committee in August 2014, but did not serve a full one-year term.
 Instead, she split from the party in January 2015, and founded the Minkuotang (MKT) in March, serving as the MKT's first chair.